patrickmoffitt/Local-Solar-Noon/readme.md

 This project borrows all its math from experts.
 The ever so grandly named _Equation of Time_ was done using the Fourier Method [shown here](https://equation-of-time.info/calculating-the-equation-of-time).
-Despite sounding like a math lesson from a wizard in dark blue police box, that formula isn't enough to very accurately determine Solar Noon.
+Despite sounding like a math lesson from a wizard in a dark blue police box, that formula isn't enough to very accurately determine Solar Noon.
 One must also calculate the longitudinal offset for their location.
 I borrowed this math from NOAA on page two of [this PDF](https://www.esrl.noaa.gov/gmd/grad/solcalc/solareqns.PDF).